HR-6995-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 825 Highway 198 in Beaumont, Mississippi as the "Jeremy Malone Post Office."
-It would not change the facility's operations, staffing, services, or funding in any way.
+This bill would officially rename the U.S. Postal Service facility at 825 Highway 198 in Beaumont, Mississippi as the "Jeremy Malone Post Office."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits

-Jeremy Malone's family, friends, and community members who would see his name honored through a permanent federal designation.
+Jeremy Malone (or his memory) and his family, friends, and community members who would see him honored.
 Residents of Beaumont, Mississippi who may feel a sense of local pride or recognition.
-Local historians and community organizations who preserve the memory of notable local figures.
+The bill's sponsor and their constituents who sought the designation.

 Who is hurt